Raising Hope Banner v3 1

 Dravet is pronounced “dra-vay”

 Dravet syndrome is a clinical diagnosis based upon the presentation of symptoms, including often-prolonged refractory seizures during the first year of life in an otherwise typically developing child.
 A clinical diagnosis means that a doctor diagnoses the syndrome based on the symptoms they observe in a clinical work-up.
 Results from genetic testing, while not required, can help to confirm the diagnosis.
-In more than 85% of cases, Dravet syndrome is caused by a mutation in the gene SCN1A.
+In the majority of cases, Dravet syndrome is caused by a mutation in the gene SCN1A.
 SCN1A codes for a protein called Nav1.1, which is a sodium channel important for neurons in the brain to communicate effectively.
 Mutations in SCN1A that cause Dravet syndrome result in a 50% reduction in the number of properly functioning Nav1.1 sodium channels.
 This reduction, called a haploinsufficiency, disrupts the normal pattern of brain communication, leading to symptoms like seizures.

 In 90% of cases, Dravet syndrome is not found to be inherited from parents, but rather caused by a “de novo” (or new) mutation.
 There are some situations where a parent may carry a mutation without presenting with Dravet syndrome, and thus have a 50% chance of passing the gene mutation on to their children.
 This could occur due to a phenomenon known as “mosaicism,” where only some cell populations in an individual carry the mutation.
 There also appear to be other processes that contribute to the “penetrance” of a mutation, meaning that individuals carrying the same SCN1A mutation may have a different presentation of signs and symptoms.
+In these cases, a parent or family member may have the same mutation in SCN1A, but they did not experience symptoms or experienced much milder symptoms.

 No, Dravet syndrome is a life-long disorder caused by a genetic mutation in the SCN1A gene.
 The majority of patients continue to experience seizures and other accumulating comorbid conditions into adulthood, and all patients will depend on caregiving assistance throughout their life.